modelica/newsletter/_2023-02/fmi_news.md

 ![](FMI_tools_page.png)

-(This replaces the [FMI Cross Check](https://fmi-standard.org/tools/), which was very successful to improve the maturity of FMI supporting tools, but exploded in complexity due to the number of participating tools)
+(This replaces the [FMI Cross Check](https://github.com/modelica/fmi-cross-check), which has been archived)